yangyang9912/Awesome-Human-Object-Relationship/README.md

 ## 🛣 Roadmap

-This repository is intended to evolve from a polished survey companion into a long-term research resource.
+This repository is evolving from a polished survey companion into a longer-term research resource.
+The current version already includes the following core components:

 - [x] Build a unified view of HGT, GOP, and HOI
 - [x] Organize a clean taxonomy of representative methods